Denmark in the Eurovision Song Contest 1987

-Denmark was represented by Anne-Cathrine Herdorf (supported by the group Bandjo), with the song "En lille melodi", at the 1987 Eurovision Song Contest, which took place on 9 April in Brussels.
-"En lille melodi" was chosen as the Danish entry at the Dansk Melodi Grand Prix on 28 February.
+Denmark was represented at the Eurovision Song Contest 1987 with the song "En lille melodi", composed by Helge Engelbrecht, with lyrics by Jacob Jonia, and performed by Anne-Cathrine Herdorf supported by the group Bandjo.
+The Danish participating broadcaster, Danmarks Radio (DR), organised the Dansk Melodi Grand Prix 1987 in order to select its entry for the contest.

 Before Eurovision

+1987
-Dansk Melodi Grand Prix 1987

-The final was held at the Tivoli in Copenhagen, hosted by Jørgen Mylius.
+Danmarks Radio (DR) held the Dansk Melodi Grand Prix 1987 on 28 February at 20:15 CEST, hosted by Jørgen de Mylius at the Tivoli Concert Hall in Copenhagen.
 Ten songs took part with the winner being decided by voting from five regional juries in two rounds.
 Firstly the five lowest-placed songs were eliminated without full voting being revealed, then the remaining five were voted on again to give the winner.
 Other participants included past and future Danish representatives Dario Campeotto, Tommy Seebach, Birthe Kjær and Kirsten Siggaard of Hot Eyes.

+The national final was also broadcast in Greenland's KNR-TV on a delayed broadcast in 14 March.